Need a new FiberHead? Buy one HERE

 TO GET STRAIGHTER FIBERS, FOLLOW THESE STEPS:

-Pour the boiling water into the pot that will hold your fibers.
-Wait 45-60 seconds for the water to cool slightly.
+Pour the heated water into the pot that will hold your fibers.
+Ideally, the water should be 150-155 °F.

 - Put on your rubber gloves and hold your FiberHead by the metal base.
 Hold the fibers in the hot water for at least one minute, swirling them every so often.